dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * Ease of integration of services and analysis

-* Better organize conversational data so that it can be handled in a consistant, privacy safer means
+* Better organize conversational data so that it can be handled in a consistent, privacy safer means

 * Immutable